neerakara/Adaptive_batch_norm_for_segmentation/README.md

 For training on a new domain, first run 'evaluate.py' on the training set of the new domain and identify the closest already learned domain.

 Then, initialize the batch normalization parameters of the new domain with those of the closest domain and finetune them with 'train_new_domain.py'.
 In this training, the convolutional weights are not updated.

+# Acknowledgements
+Several parts of the code were taken from https://github.com/baumgach/acdc_segmenter and edited to suit this application.